Our favorite, and most essential, question we ask our clients is:

 On a basic level, many clients say their KPI is to grow their business.
 That’s great!
 I mean, don’t we all want to grow our businesses?
 However, there’s other factors involved in business growth that we need to know.
 We need the how’s, the why’s, and the in-what-way’s:

 How do you want to grow your business?

 In what way do you want to see that growth?

 Why do you want to pursue that type of growth?

-Usually when the economy is down, growing your business is purely that- growth.
-Any way of additional revenue coming into the business, you’ll be happy with.
-You might consider diversifying your product offering or promoting discounts.
-You may decide to work with people you wouldn’t normally work with for the sake of growth.
+Usually when the economy is down, growing your business is purely that – growth.
+Any way to get additional revenue coming to your business will be fantastic.
+You might consider broadening your product offerings or promoting discounts, or work with people you wouldn’t normally work with for the sake of growth.